 We ask students on our five-session Adult sailing courses to keep an extra sixth date free 'just in case' a practical session is affected by bad weather.
 The re-sail sessions are rarely used, but it does mean that a course can be completed easily by all students if a re-sail date has been given to you in advance.

 What happens if I wake up on the morning of the course and there is a typhoon/rain signal hoisted?

-Kellett Island Shorebased Courses will go ahead if the Amber Rain Signal or #3 Typhoon signal is hoisted, but will be cancelled if Black Rain Signal or #8 or higher Typhoon signal is hoisted at 1600 hrs.
-If you are unsure please call the Sailing Office on 2239 0363.
+Kellett Island Shorebased Courses will go ahead if the Amber Rain Signal or #3 Typhoon signal is hoisted, but will be cancelled if Black Rain Signal or #8 or higher Typhoon signal is hoisted at 0700hrs for full day course and hoisted at 1600 hrs for evening course.

 Please advise us when making your application if you have any food allergies or require a vegetarian meal.
 If you have any other dietary requirements we will try to help you as best we can.

 Gift vouchers can be arranged for special occasions.
-Simply ring Richard Knight on 2239 0363 for more information.
+Simply ring 2812 0172 for more information.
 Vouchers are valid for 6 months from the date of purchase and are non-refundable.

 Our Dinghy Training Centre at Middle Island is a recognised Hong Kong Sailing Federation Category A Teaching Centre.
 Only those courses run by HKSF instructors can lead to formal HKSF certificates.
 Successful students on all other courses will be awarded RHKYC certificates.